brscrt/KafkaConsumer/README.md

 This is kafka producer project that produce data for this consumer project: https://github.com/brscrt/KafkaProducer

+This project is a part of [this project](https://github.com/brscrt/Volume-Weighted-Average-Price).

+## Dockerizing this project
+This project can be dockerized with this prepared [Dockerfile](Dockerfile).
+If you want to generate a Dockerfile by yourself, you can run distDocker gradle task that is situated in [build.gradle file](build.gradle).

 ## Add Apache Kafka and MongoDb libraries to project
 Apache Kafka and MongoDb libraries should be added as dependency.